Faculty Compensation Committee

 The Faculty Compensation Committee is composed of 8-10 faculty, no staff, and no students (8 to 10-0-0).

-The Faculty Compensation Committee advises the Provost, Vice President for Finance and Administration, and Dean of the Faculty on policies and procedures affecting faculty compensation.
+The Faculty Compensation Committee advises the Provost, Vice President for Finance & Operations and Treasurer, and Dean of the Faculty on policies and procedures affecting faculty compensation.
 The Committee represents the interests of both full-time and part-time faculty.
 Areas of primary concern are salary schedules, leave pay, and benefits (such as health insurance, life insurance, retirement benefits, mortgage assistance, rental housing, child-care assistance, and children’s tuition benefits).

 Membership